Extract iOS backups using stock macOS Terminal commands only

 sqlite3 Manifest.db '.mode list' '.once /dev/stdout' 'select "find . -name " || fileID || " | xargs -I{} ditto --clone {} ~/""Desktop/ios_backup/'${PWD##*/}'/" || domain || "/" || relativePath || """" from files' | grep -v "File Provider Storage" | sh

 If you want to find the original version of a specific file, run the following command and examine the output to verify you have the right file.
-The first column is the name of the original file.
+The first column contains the name of the original file.

-sqlite3 -separator ' | ' Manifest.db '.once /dev/stdout' 'select fileID,domain,relativePath from files where instr(relativePath, "name_of_file")'
+sqlite3 -separator ' | ' Manifest.db '.once /dev/stdout' 'select fileID,domain,relativePath from files where instr(relativePath, "FILENAME")'

 Then search for the file in the original backup folder:

-find original_backup_folder -name first_column_value
+find OG_BACKUP_DIR -name COL_VALUE